 Apparently, it's also possible to come in to Slate Creek from a closer access along Boulder Creek.
 We met a couple here who had hiked in from Boulder Creek, a supposedly closed to public access trail, because the road passes through private property.
 There is no official trailhead there but according to some sources, you could drive up that road, drop off your packs, drive back down and park your car away from private property, then one person who drove back down could hike back up or ride a bike and stash it somewhere near the trail beginning.
 Use this at your own risk, which could involve having your vehicle towed or your bike stolen.
 A friend of ours had his bike cables cut.
 The ride is about 2.7 miles up with almost 1,000 feet of gain - a steep sucker!

 From the Gore Range trail, the Slate Creek trail initially passes through open meadows and small stands of aspen for the first mile and a half and gains minimal elevation.
 In fact, at the trail intersection, the elevation is just below 9,100 feet, which is only slightly higher than our beginning elevation at the Brush Creek TH.
 At some beaver ponds at 9,200 ft., nearly two miles up the drainage, you first begin to gain the elevation needed to get to Upper Slate Lake at 10,860 ft.
 So you have about 1,600 feet of gain in the last 2 miles.
 After those beaver ponds, the trail passes through some nicer forest and then crosses some marshy areas just before it begins the steeper ascent.

 We took a break in the vicinity of the turnoff for the main Slate Lake at 9893 ft.
 We could not find an easy access across the creek here to get to that lower lake, other than to wade or dare to cross the rushing stream on fallen logs.
-The USGS map makes it appear that the trail crosses the stream here then crosses back over after the lake.
+The USGS map makes it appear that the main trail crosses the stream here then crosses back over after the lake.
 This is no longer the case.
 The trail remains on the north side of the stream.
 Continue on from there, to arrive at Upper Slate Lake with initially some more steep gain and several switchbacks that don't appear on the maps clearly before the trail begins to level out some, then does a minor drop as it nears the lake.
 Two things to note about this trail.
 First of all, older maps show the trail as delivering one to the lake outlet.
 The trail has since been re-routed so as to bring you out at a small peninsula that juts into the lake on the SE side, about midway along that shore.
 This peninsula is a rock outcrop, covered in trees with numerous small to large camp spots.
 It is at a point where the lake pinches down to its narrowest.
 The other shore is literally a stone’s throw away.